 In healthcare, it isn't just about staying compliant, it's about protecting lives.

+In BFSI, it's about protecting institutions.
 In manufacturing, it's about protecting mission-critical supply chains.

-AI governance isn’t just about internal trust.
-It’s about external survival.
+AI governance is about external survival.

 Healthcare, BFSI, and critical industries operate under an expanding thicket of regulatory regimes: HIPAA, GDPR, FDA SaMD for AI/ML-enabled medical devices, the EU AI Act, state-level privacy laws, and more.